littlebeanbean7/Toronto_Streetscore/README.md

 *  Model interpretation generated using Lime package.ipynb
 Interprets model predictions using the LIME package.

+*  CNN_Lime_interpretations.ipynb
+Some qualitative analyses of LIME's interpretation of our models' predictions on Toronto street view images.

 ### Visualization:
 *  map_toronto_pred.R
 Visualizes our models' final predictions of perceived safety on the street view of 2034 Toronto geolocations.